Who This is For

 Optional: Ongoing Implementation and Coaching (ask to discuss pricing)

-When Supervisors Are Supported, Healing Happens
+When Supervisors Are Supported,

 Effective postvention is one of the strongest predictors of clinician resilience.

-Clinicians are often left holding complex emotions: grief, guilt, fear, and professional doubt.
-Without thoughtful, structured support, these moments can lead to long-term emotional and occupational harm.
-As clinical supervisors, you are uniquely positioned to guide the healing process, but only if you, too, are equipped.
-This training matters because it centers the supervisor as both witness and facilitator of postvention.
-When supervisors are supported, clinicians are more likely to stay connected to their work, process ethically and compassionately, and ultimately—heal.
-Postvention isn’t an add-on.
-It’s a critical part of supervision that protects our profession and the people in it.
+As clinical supervisors, you are uniquely positioned to guide the healing process, but only if you are equipped as well.
+This training matters because it centres the supervisor as both witness and facilitator of postvention.
+When supervisors are supported, clinicians are more likely to stay connected to their work, process experiences ethically and compassionately, and ultimately heal.

 About Your Facilitator